(roe soo va STAT in)

 Teriflunomide: May increase the serum concentration of Rosuvastatin.
 Management: Limit the maximum adult rosuvastatin dose to 10 mg/day in patients receiving teriflunomide, and monitor for evidence of rosuvastatin toxicity (eg, muscle toxicity, elevated transaminase concentrations).
 Consider therapy modification

-Trabectedin: HMG-CoA Reductase Inhibitors may enhance the myopathic (rhabdomyolysis) effect of Trabectedin.
+Trabectedin: HMG-CoA Reductase Inhibitors (Statins) may enhance the myopathic (rhabdomyolysis) effect of Trabectedin.
 Monitor therapy

 Velpatasvir: May increase the serum concentration of Rosuvastatin.
 Consider therapy modification